coq/coq/doc/sphinx/proof-engine/proof-handling.rst

    ``using`` part with ``using a b``.

-.. opt:: Suggest Proof Using
+.. flag:: Suggest Proof Using

    When :cmd:`Qed` is performed, suggest a ``using`` annotation if the user did not provide one.